gikonekos/PLAY3-Archive/README.md

 - the original magazine publication
 - reconstructed XASM source code
-- working example programs
+- working example music programs
 - technical analysis of the driver

-for historical documentation of **buzzer-based polyphonic music systems** on pocket computers.
+as historical documentation of **buzzer-based polyphonic music systems** on pocket computers.

 ---

-## Related historical material

-Some example programs also document music that later appeared in PC-98 games, showing the relationship between **pocket computer music** and **1990s Japanese PC game soundtracks**.

----

 ## License

 Original software and music remain the property of their respective authors.

-This repository serves as a historical archive.
+This repository is intended as a **historical preservation archive**.